pebble-dev/mobile-app/README.md

 this means there might be multiple stacks (1 main stack and one each for tab) but only 1 stack is active.
-In order to push page on an active stack import `CobbleNavigator` extension and then call `context.push(SomeScreen())`. `SomeScreen` widget should also implement interface `CobbleScreen` and use `CobbleScaffold`, which takes care of title and back button in navigation bar.
+In order to push page on an active stack import `CobbleNavigator` extension and then call `context.push(SomeScreen())`. `SomeScreen` widget should also implement interface `CobbleScreen` and use `CobbleScaffold.page` or `CobbleScaffold.tab`, which takes care of title and back button in navigation bar.

 ## Custom Cobble components